reside-ic/packit-infra/playbooks/debugging.md

 > If doing this on the production instance, start by thinking very carefully
 > about what you are about to do.

-The `psql` tool to get an SQL session to the database of your choice.
+The `psql` command can be used to get an SQL session to the database of your choice.
 Each Packit instance uses its own database.
 The root Linux user has permissions to access any of them.

 ```sh
 $ psql <instance>